feyzafacan/C-language/README.md

 Q16: Write a Program to remove duplicates from the Sorted array.
 In this problem, you have to write a program that takes a sorted array arr[] of size N from the user and removes the duplicate elements from the array.

+Q17: Write a Program to search elements in an array (using Binary Search).
+In this problem, you have to write a program that takes an array arr[] of size N and a target value to be searched by the user.
+Search the target value using binary search if the target value is found print its index else print ‘element is not present in array‘.

+Q19: Write a Program to find the Transpose of a Matrix.
+In this problem, you have to write a program to find the transpose of a matrix for a given matrix A with dimensions m x n and print the transposed matrix.
+The transpose of a matrix is formed by interchanging its rows with columns.